Skip to main content

 }

-Same call, ~120 bytes of response instead of 100 KB.
+Same call, ~120 bytes of response instead of the broader default-capped market bundle.
 JMESPath cuts payload by 80–95% for typical projections.
+If you disable the default cap with limit: 0, projection becomes even more important because get_market_data can return the full 200+ quote / ~100 KB bundle.
 Don’t try to memorise the grammar from scratch — head to the JMESPath guide for the 12 worked examples covering filters, projections, multiselect-hash, and the rest of the slices you’ll actually use.

 5. Browse the full tool catalog